• Skip to primary navigation

 Vicki Wallis has been working in the fashion industry for 15 years and founded The Fashion Business Coach to help new brands launch and scale successfully.
 Her blog provides practical tips for those who are new to fashion business and her course takes members from idea through to launch.

-The most important tip I can give to new brands is remembering that it’s a business.
-Many people I come across focus too heavily on aesthetics and, while creating attractive product is important, without strategic design, a business can quickly become an expensive hobby.
+The most important tip I can give to new brands is to remember that it’s a business.
+Many people I come across focus too heavily on aesthetics, and while creating attractive products is important, without strategic design, a business can quickly become an expensive hobby.

 Kalina Stoyanova